Skip to main content

 Fires when brightness of app host platform has changed.

-Fires when a browser or native OS window containing Flet app is resized by a user, for example:
+Fires when a user resizes a browser or native OS window containing Flet app, for example:

 on_route_change